Guigxs/Labinathor/README.md

 ```

 ## Arduino script (with FSM)
-For the next commands, go to the [arduino] (./arduino/v1/projetRobot).
+For the next commands, go to the [arduino](/arduino/v1/projetRobot).

 ### Install dependencies